GT-RAIL/rail_object_detection/README.md

 1. Put this package into your workspace
 1. Navigate to the top level of this package (where this README is located)
 1. run `sh bin/build_drfcn.sh`
-1. Download the model parameters from [this Dropbox link](https://www.dropbox.com/s/b5n215zidzqaxft/rfcn_dcn_coco-0000.params?dl=0) and move them into the `libs/model` subdirectory of this package.
+1. Download the model parameters from [this Dropbox link](https://www.dropbox.com/s/b5n215zidzqaxft/rfcn_dcn_coco-0000.params?dl=0) and move them into the `libs/drfcn/model` subdirectory of this package.
 1. Run `catkin_make` and enjoy the ability to use object detection!
 (If you need to update the file paths, use absolute paths!)

 ## Testing your Installation

-Testing either detector is possible by first adding some testing .jpg images to the `libs/darknet/data` directory.
+Testing either detector is possible by starting a camera node or by adding some testing .jpg images to the `libs/darknet/data` directory.
 Then follow the procedures below according to the detector you wish to test.

 #### Darknet Testing